Identities#

 Because of the difference in the way private keys are handled between Concordium Wallet for Mobile / Concordium Wallet for Web and the first generation wallets (Concordium Legacy Wallet and Desktop Wallet), you cannot exchange identities and accounts between them.

-It is possible to exchange accounts and identities between the Concordium Wallet for Mobile and the Concordium Wallet for Web.
+It is possible to exchange accounts and identities between the CryptoX Concordium Wallet, Concordium Wallet for Mobile, and the Concordium Wallet for Web.
+Additionally, Concordium Legacy Wallet users can import backup files to CryptoX Concordium Wallet.

 Note